Jiayang Coal Railway: Rolling stock

 Initially converted lorries were used, and later steam locomotives (probably of the RJ type) were added.
 After re-gauging, larger ZM16-4-C2 steam locomotives were used.
 These are still being used on the non-electrified section.
 In 2001, the Numbers 07, 08, 09, 10 und 14 were still operational.

 Two SJ380A diesel engines with numbers 01 and 02 were purchased and commissioned in 1991.
 They were already taken out of use in 1996.
 For the electrified part of the line between Shixi and Yuejin three ZL 14-7 electrical locomotives with four wheels each were purchased in the year 2000.

 Coal was initially transported in waggons with a bamboo superstructure, and later with a wooden superstructure.
-Today, two-axle steel waggons are being used.
-For the passenger service, two-axle carriages with open windows are used, and for checked-in luggage there are four-axle carriages available.
-The tourist carriages have also four axles.
+Today, two-axle steel waggons are used.
+Two-axle carriages with open windows are used for passenger service, and there are four-axle carriages available for checked-in luggage and tourist trains.
 Their windows are covered by transparent plastic and some of them are painted in brown.